 Additionally, our safety management policy is promoted through quarterly safety meetings, informal minute clinics that are held with our front-line employees, electronic bulletin boards, and Agency wide e-mail with the ability to target a specific employee group.

 1.5 Authorities, Accountabilities, and Responsibilities for Safety Management and SMS Implementation

-The City of Dallas Organizational Chart is included in Appendix III.
+DART's Organizational Chart is included in Appendix B.

 1.5.1 Accountable Executive